 - Spray impregnation

 With pressure treatment, the impregnating agent is pressed into the wood, the wood goes into a large vessel to which the impregnating agent is added.
 Then the barrel is pulled vacuum so that the impregnating agent is pressed into the wood.
 This causes the wood to expand a bit more and the wood needs a little more drying time.
 With boiler pressure impregnation, the delivery time will therefore be two weeks longer.
 This method of impregnation is only possible for log cabins and roofs of our log cabin system and garden houses of our Pro system.

 With spray impregnation, all inner and outer sides are treated with an impregnating agent (primer).
 In order to better protect your garden house against weather influences it is important to paint or stain your garden house within 6 months to a year (or if you have chosen colourless, than asap after assembly).
 Through the spray impregnation your garden house is directly protected against fungi and rotting processes.
 With this method of impregnation, you can choose from the colours: White, graphite grey, oak brown, colouless and light grey.

 When you choose to have your house stained, all walls (inside and outside) are first treated with a primer (spray impregnation, colourless).
 Then the outside of your garden house will be stained in the color of your choice.
-For this we use paint of the brand: Sigma.
 The colours you can choose from are:

 - Dusty grey